tijssen/pycoaster/README.md

 for the [Big Air](https://rcdb.com/8656.htm) model of roller coaster by Dutch manufacturer Vekoma.
-See the figure below for a comparison of the Hamiltonian (total energy) of the system as a function of time.
+See the figure below for a comparison of the Hamiltonian (total energy) of the system as a function of time, as well as the ride stats.

 <p align="center">
 <img src="https://raw.githubusercontent.com/tijssen/pycoaster/main/docs/validation.png">
 </p>

+-  Length: 145.9 m
+-   Speed: 112.7 km/h
+- G-Force: 4.0

 The code to produce this figure can be found in `examples/validate.py`.
 Other examples can also be found in that folder.